Academic Catalog

 ACCT 2115 Survey of Accounting 3 Credits (3)

 Designed to provide a basic understanding of accounting procedures for small businesses.
-Provide a foundation of the accounting cycle for a small business enterprise and a practical understanding of business financial statements.
+Provides a foundation of the accounting cycle for a small business enterprise and a practical understanding of business financial statements.

 Learning Outcomes